 Cuna by Patricia Urquiola

 Manufactured by Agape

 Cuna, which means cradle in Spanish, is an elegantly simple freestanding bathtub by Spanish architect Patricia Urquiola.
 Its basin is constructed of a solid surface material, comprised of natural mineral dust and acrylic resins, which has been thermoformed into shape.
 This ultrathin shell is supported by an exposed tubular steel frame in a contrasting white, which accentuates the tub’s subtle curves.

 Shell is a delicate wooden bathtub by Austrian architect Nina Mair.
 The basin was carved from a solid block of walnut by CNC milling machines, then hand polished and oiled to perfection.
 This combination of technology and craftsmanship enabled the “precise positioning of every curve, and the ergonomic optimization of every radius and incline,” says Mair.
 It also allowed for sophisticated details such as the seamlessly integrated drain.

 Manufactured by Inbani

-Prime is a modern freestanding bathtub with old world charm.
-Designed by Norm Architects — a multidisciplinary firm specializing in architecture and industrial design — the basin’s bulging form was “inspired by how the pressure of water shapes an elastic material, like a filled water balloon.”
-The flared rim, on the other hand, is a nod to the traditional, roll-top bathtubs of the nineteenth century.
+Prime is a modern bathtub with old world charm, designed by Norm Architects — a multidisciplinary firm specializing in architecture and industrial design.
+The basin’s bulging form was “inspired by how the pressure of water shapes an elastic material, like a filled water balloon.”
+The flared rim, on the other hand, is a nod to the traditional roll-top bathtubs of the nineteenth century.

 Vieques XS by Patricia Urquiola